logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Installing libraries
 --------------------

-Python packages can be installed either from PyPi, A conda channel, uploaded packages in the form of an .egg or .whl file, or from a git repository.
+Python packages can be installed in the following ways:

+* PyPi, using pip package manager
+* A conda channel, using conda package manager
+* Packages saved in certain file formats, currently we support .whl or .egg.
+* A public or private git repository
+* A requirements.txt file to install many libraries at a time using pip

 .. _python3.gif: ../../_images/python/python3.gif
 .. figure:: ../../imgs/python/python3.gif